domsson/succade/README.md

 - [`inih`](https://github.com/benhoyt/inih) (`libinih-dev` in Debian, but also included in this repo, see below)

+# Portability

+succade uses [libkita](https://github.com/domsson/libkita) to manage child processes. libkita uses `epoll`, which is Linux only.
+I've attempted to port libkita to BSD using `kqueue`, but couldn't get it to work reliably (yet).

 # Installation

 Make sure you have `lemonbar` (obviously), `gcc` (for compiling the source code) and all dependencies, as listed above, installed.
 If `inih` is not available in your distribution, just replace `./build` with `./build-inih` below and you should be good to go.